AlexZhembl/MyProjects/README.md

-### ZHMBLMyProjects

-#### On this page you can learn about the projects, the creation of which I was directly involved
+##### On this page you can learn about the projects, the creation of which I was directly involved

 ## [SCG App  (January 2019 - April 2019)](https://itunes.apple.com/au/app/scg-app/id1445394026?mt=8)
 The official mobile app of the Sydney Cricket Ground.
 Lightweighting app with stats and local bonus sistem.
 Provide live cams and interactive map features.